Bunnies on a Budget

 Rabbits are not inexpensive companion animals, especially in the city.
 But you don’t have to spend a fortune on everyday care to be a good bunny parent.
 Here are some ways to save money on bunnies and to plan for unexpected costs.

-Buy only the basics.
 If you’re on a strict budget, don’t buy bunny those pet store treats (not good for her, anyway!).
 Give her a small piece of carrot or fruit for a treat instead.
-Tempting as it is to buy toys for your bunny, you can make your own toys with untreated wood from a lumber yard, toilet paper rolls, or cardboard boxes.
+Make bunny toys using untreated wood from a lumber yard or clean cardboard.